Health Benefits

 - Theobromine provides gentle cardiovascular stimulation

-Research: Studies show significant improvement in endothelial function after regular consumption
+Research: According to preliminary research, studies suggest improved endothelial function after regular consumption

 Cognitive Function